Chueg/Social-Network-API/README.md

 ## Description

 The purpose of this project was to manage the backend of a social network database and be able to manage and create users, thoughts, and reactions.
+There were some complications but in the end all of the routes managed to work successfully.

 ## Table of Contents